jaddison/django-simple-elasticsearch/docs/usage.rst

 have been provided for these - see the source for details.

-Of course, our :code:`BlogPost` implementation doesn't ensure that your Elasticsearch index is updated every time you save or delete - for this, you can use the :code:`ElasticsearchIndexMixin` built-in save and delete handlers.
+Of course, our :code:`BlogPost` implementation doesn't ensure that your Elasticsearch index is updated every time you save or delete - for this, you can use the :code:`ElasticsearchTypeMixin` built-in save and delete handlers.

 .. code-block:: python